Kool Savas

 Savaş Yurderi (born 10 February 1975), known by his stage name Kool Savas, is a German rapper.
 Along with Taktlo$$, he formed the highly influential German rap duo Westberlin Maskulin (1997–2000).
 He was also a founding member of the German rap crew Masters of Rap in 1996.
+Savas is considered one of the most successful German rappers.

 In 2012, he collaborated in "Xavas", a duo formation with Xavier Naidoo, a German soul and R&B singer-songwriter and actor in the album Gespaltene Persönlichkeit.
 The two had already worked together on a number of other releases.

-Savas is considered one of the most successful, best and influential German rappers.
-He is often referred to as the King of German rap.
-His nickname is King Kool Savas (KKS) and Essah.

 Early life

-Born in Aachen to a German mother and a Turkish father, Savas' family moved to Turkey when he was a year old.
-His father, who is from Çorum, was arrested because of his political posture against the then-military government in Turkey, and, as a result, his mother was forced to return to Aachen with Savas.
+Yurderi was born on 10 February 1975 in Aachen, Germany, the son of a German mother and a Turkish father from Çorum.
+Savaş returned to Turkey with his family when he was one year old.
+His father was sentenced to five years in prison in Turkey due to political problems.

+He later returned to Germany with his mother.
+His father also returned with them.
+They were then settled in Berlin.
+He currently lives in Berlin with his wife Maria Yurderi and their child.